Tripura CM apologises for statement comparing Bengalis with Jats and Punjabis | Politics

 Tripura CM apologises for statement comparing Bengalis with Jats and Punjabis

-Tripura Chief Minister Biplab Kumar Deb on Tuesday apologized for his statements comparing Punjabis and Jats with Bengalis and said he did not intend to hurt sentiments.
+Tripura Chief Minister Biplab Kumar Deb on Tuesday apologised for his statements comparing Punjabis and Jats with Bengalis, and said he did not intend to hurt sentiments.
 Deb had stirred a controversy by saying Punjabis and Jats are physically strong but less brainy while Bengalis are known to be very intelligent.

 In a series of tweets in Hindi on Tuesday morning, the chief minister sought forgiveness for his remarks and said many of his friends were Punjabis and Jats, and he is proud of people hailing from the two communities.
 "I always salute the contributions of the Punjabi and Jat communities in the freedom struggle of the country.
 And I can never imagine raising questions on the role played by these two communities in advancing India," Deb tweeted.